 Beat Them at Their Own Game: A fun trick players can do is have Pit beat a boss with the matching weapon.
 (Beat Twinbellows with the Twinbellows Cannon, Gaol with the Gaol Blade, Hewdraw with the Hewdraw Club, etc.)

 Berserk Button: Insulting Palutena will make him angry.
 Hurting Palutena will make him furious.The Chaos Kin learned this the hard way.

-Beware the Nice Ones: He's a friendly little angel and quick to wisecrack and joke, but if he's given a reason he can and he will kick your ass.
+Beware the Niceand Silly Ones: He's a friendly little angel, quick to wisecrack and joke and is one of the nicest guys in the game, but if he's given a reason he can and he will kick your ass.
 And damn if he doesn't make it look awesome.

 Body Horror: When Pit is turned into an eggplant or tempura it comes off as this given that he only has legs and can't really fight back.
 To make matters worse, he can be eaten alive if he's a tempura.

 Being stuck in a ring.
 That is all.

 Body Surf: In Chapter 18, Pit goes from a little girl, to a dog, to Magnus before he manages to reunite with his own body.